heeseorain/mini_module_abm/exercise1.md

 ![](statics/Sup2_gameoflife2.PNG)

 4. Line 33 means "set the variable `live-neighbors` to `count how many neighboring cells are alive`" and line 32 asks patches to run this command.
 - This part makes each cell to check the state of its eight surrounding neighbors.
-Note: Refer to `neighbors`[(http://ccl.northwestern.edu/netlogo/docs/dict/neighbors.html)] (http://ccl.northwestern.edu/netlogo/docs/dict/neighbors.html).
+Note: Refer to [neighbors](http://ccl.northwestern.edu/netlogo/docs/dict/neighbors.html).

 5. Line 38 asks patches to run another ifelse command.

+### Questions (10min):
-### Questions: Please write all your answers in a notepad (paper or laptop)
+- Please write all your answers in a notepad (paper or laptop).
+We will go through the answers together.

-#### Question 1.
+- If you don't manage to go through all of these, you can resume in the final session (5pm).
+- If you finish all of these quickly, feel free to open and start [[Exercise 4]](./exercise4.md){:target="_blank"}.

+Q1.
 Click the `Info` tab below the `Menu bar`.
 Under `HOW IT WORKS`, you can find the rules of the game.
 Rules can be summarised as the four points below.
 1. If there is exactly 3 alive neighbors, the cell becomes alive. (birth)
 2. If there are less than 2 alive neighbors, the cell dies. (under-population)
 3. If there are more than 3 alive neighbors, the cell dies. (over-population)
 4. If there are 2 alive neighbors, the cell remains in the state it is in. (sustainable life)

-#### 1-1.
+Q1-1.
 Try writing these rules into NetLogo code using [if] (http://ccl.northwestern.edu/netlogo/docs/dict/if.html) statement, one line of code for the first three points (Note: You don't need to worry about the 4th point because it doesn't change the cell state).

-#### 1.2.
+Q1.2.
 Explain how these three lines of code can be shorted to line 39-42 written in the model using the [ifelse](http://ccl.northwestern.edu/netlogo/docs/dict/ifelse.html)](http://ccl.northwestern.edu/netlogo/docs/dict/ifelse.html).

 ![](statics/Sup2_gameoflife3.PNG)

-#### Question 2.
+Q2.
 In line 33, try changing `neighbors` to `neighbors4` and run the model.
 Observe and explain how this change affects the simulation.
 (Refer to [neighbors4](http://ccl.northwestern.edu/netlogo/docs/dict/neighbors.html).)

-#### Question 3.
+Q3.
 Let's add one additional command to the model.
 Add the following lines below the `to cell-death` part.
 This command makes this cell colored in green to kill the four surrounding patches.
 Explain this rule in your own words.
-(Note: In case you don't see green zombie cells appearing, you change the `neighbors4` back to `neighbors` as in the screenshot below and set the initial-density around 35% so that cells don't die out too quickly.
-Also, try pressing "go-once" several times rather than "go-forever".)
+- Note: In case you don't see green zombie cells appearing, you change the `neighbors4` back to `neighbors` as in the screenshot below and set the initial-density around 35% so that cells don't die out too quickly.
+Also, try pressing "go-once" several times rather than "go-forever".
 ```
 to zombie-birth
   set living? true